Shaistaaman/terraform-task-aws-cicd/README.md

 Design a scalable, secure, cost-effective three-tier web application architecture on AWS using Terraform as Infrastructure as Code (IaC).
 Additionally, provide a high-level CI/CD pipeline design that includes the key stages and tools that would be used for the automated deployment and management of the application infrastructure and code.

+### Deliverables

+- Describing the architecture of the application along with brief reasoning for your design choices.
+- IaC scripts that can be used to provision and manage the AWS infrastructure.
+- A document detailing the high-level CI/CD pipeline design, including a diagram and a description of each stage and the tools involved.

 ### Tasks:

 1. AWS Infrastructure Provisioning with IaC: